-In Table \ref{tab7}, we present the $E1_{PV}$ values of the $6S-7S$ and $6S-5D_{3/2}$ transitions in $^{133}$Cs from individual RCCSD terms to fathom the discussions of the previous paragraph quantitatively.
-By using definitions of the $T$ and $S_v$ RCC excitation operators, we categorized the results into Core and Valence correlation contributions.
-By subtracting the Core contributions of the DHF method from the contributions of the $\bar{D} T_1^{(1)}$ and its complex conjugate (c.c.) term, the net Core correlation contributions to $E1_{PV}$ in the RCCSD method can be inferred.
-Similarly by subtracting the Valence contributions of the DHF method from the $\bar{D} S_{1i}^{(1)} + S_{1f}^{(1)\dagger} \bar{D}$ terms and adding contributions from other Valence correlation contributing terms, we can get the net Valence correlation contributions to $E1_{PV}$ in the RCCSD method.
+Using definitions of $\Omega_0$ and $\Omega_v$ in the RCC theory and following Eqs. (\ref{eqcc}) and (\ref{eqvc}), we categorize the results into Core and Valence correlation contributions.
 The Core correlations arising through $\bar{D} T_1^{(1)}$ and c.c. terms contain correlation contributions from both the singly and doubly excited configurations.
-By analysing the RMBPT(3)$^w$ diagrams contributing to the $T_1^{(1)}$ amplitude determining equation shown in Fig. \ref{RCC-T1}, it can be understood that the $\bar{D} T_1^{(1)}$ and c.c. terms contain the Core contributions of the CPDF method, pair-correlation contributions of the RMBPT(3) method to all-orders and many more.
-By analyzing diagrams from $\bar{D} T_1^{(1)}$ and their breakdown in terms of the RMBPT(3)$^w$ method carefully, it can be evident that this term does not include Core contributions arising through the RPA and some of the contributions that arise through the CPDF-RPA method.
+By analysing the RMBPT(3)$^w$ diagrams contributing to the $T_1^{(1)}$ amplitude determining equation shown in Fig. \ref{RCC-T1}, it can be understood that the $\bar{D} T_1^{(1)}$ and c.c. terms contain the Core contributions of the CPDF method, pair-correlation contributions of the RMBPT(3)$^w$ method to all-orders and many more.
+By analyzing diagrams from $\bar{D} T_1^{(1)}$ and their breakdown in terms of the RMBPT(3)$^w$ method carefully, it is evident that this term does not include Core contributions arising through RPA and some of the contributions that arise through the CPDF-RPA method.
 Similarly, all the Valence correlation contributions from the CPDF method, RPA and CPDF-RPA* method are included through the $\bar{D} S_{1i}^{(1)} + S_{1f}^{(1)\dagger} \bar{D} $ terms in the RCCSD method.
-In addition, they also include many contributions that can appear through the BO-correlation technique and beyond.
-However, a lot more correlation contributions to $E1_{PV}$ arise through other RCCSD terms among which correlation contributions arising through $\bar{D} S_{2i}^{(1)}$, $\bar{D} T_{1/2}^{(1)}S_{1/2i}^{(0)}$, $T_{1/2}^{(1)\dagger} \bar{D} S_{1/2i}^{(0)}$, such terms but replacing $S_{1/2i}^{(0/1)}$ operators with $S_{1/2f}^{(0/1)\dagger}$, $S_{1/2f}^{(0)\dagger} \bar{D} S_{1/2i}^{(1)}$, $S_{1/2f}^{(1)\dagger} \bar{D} S_{1/2i}^{(1)}$ etc. terms in the RCCSD method.
+They also include many contributions that can appear through the BO-correlation technique and beyond.
+However, a lot more correlation contributions to $E1_{\text{PV}}$ arise through other RCCSD terms among which correlation contributions arising through $\bar{D} S_{2i}^{(1)}$, $\bar{D} T_{1/2}^{(1)}S_{1/2i}^{(0)}$, $T_{1/2}^{(1)\dagger} \bar{D} S_{1/2i}^{(0)}$, such terms but replacing $S_{1/2i}^{(0/1)}$ operators with $S_{1/2f}^{(0/1)\dagger}$, $S_{1/2f}^{(0)\dagger} \bar{D} S_{1/2i}^{(1)}$, $S_{1/2f}^{(1)\dagger} \bar{D} S_{1/2i}^{(1)}$ etc. terms in the RCCSD method.
 Obviously, these contributions are not present in the CPDF-RPA* method and many of them cannot be considered as a part of the BO-correlation method.
 Moreover, corrections to the entire correlation contributions including that appear through the CPDF-RPA method due to normalization of the wave functions (given as `Norm') are quoted separately in the above table and they are found to be non-negligible.
 The most prominent DCP contributions are absorbed through the $\bar{D} S_{2i}^{(1)} + S_{2f}^{(1)\dagger} \bar{D} $ terms in the RCCSD method.
 Along with some of Core contributions from the CPDF-RPA method (like the ones appears in the RPA) are also included through these terms in the RCCSD method.
 In addition, non-linear terms $\bar{D} T_{1/2}^{(1)}S_{2i}^{(0)}$, $T_{2}^{(1)\dagger} \bar{D} S_{1i}^{(0)}$, $S_{2f}^{(0)\dagger} \bar{D} S_{2i}^{(1)}$ etc. including their c.c. terms posses a lot more Valence correlation contributions that are beyond the scope of considering by the combined CPDF-RPA and BO-correlation methods.